 What are we doing and by when? - We are reviewing call pick up performance to identify the special cause of this variation.
 We regularly review patterns of call demand to ensure that we have sufficient resources to answer 999 calls as soon as possible.
-In line with the strategy, additional call handlers have been recruited and we are at establishment with staff finalising training and mentoring.
+In line with the strategy, additional call handlers have been recruited and we are now at establishment with staff finalising training and mentoring.
+We thus expect performance to improve from January 2020.

-Doc 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 15 Author: Executive Directors Date 2019-11-27 Version 1.0 Review Date: Jan 2020
+Doc 2020-01-29 Item 06 Board Quality Indicators Performance Report Page 17 Author: Executive Directors Date 2020-01-29 Version 1.0 Review Date: March 2020